Key takeaways

 1. Contrave (naltrexone and bupropion) oral tablet

 Contrave contains two ingredients.
 Naltrexone, an opioid antagonist, and bupropion, an antidepressant, work on two areas of the brain that are involved in the appetite and reward system.
-While phentermine is approved for short term-use, Contrave is used for long-term treatment.
-Contrave should be used along with a healthy diet and exercise.
-It can be used in adults with a BMI of 30 kg/m2—or adults with a BMI of 27 kg/m2 or more with at least one weight-related risk factor such as high blood pressure, high cholesterol, or Type 2 diabetes.
+Contrave is FDA-approved for chronic weight management and can be used in adults with a BMI of 30 or more—or adults with a BMI of 27 or more with at least one weight-related risk factor such as high blood pressure, high cholesterol, or Type 2 diabetes.

 Common side effects include nausea, constipation, diarrhea, headache, vomiting, dizziness, trouble sleeping, and dry mouth.